What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of buyers, purchasing agents and purchasing managers is projected to decline 3 percent from 2016 to 2026.
+Overall employment of purchasing managers and buyers and purchasing agents is projected to decline 7 percent from 2019 to 2029.

 Purchasing managers usually have at least a bachelor’s degree and some work experience in procurement.